vitalykoltov/hashicorp-assignment/terraform-getting-started.md

 ## Next steps

 In this tutorial you have learned how to deploy NGINX web serv on Docker using Terraform.
-You can nowWe recommend the following training guides to learn how to use Terraform to manage infrastructure on other platforms such as AWS, GCP, Alibaba, Azure and OCI:
+Proceed to the following training guides to learn how to use Terraform to manage infrastructure on other platforms such as AWS, GCP, Alibaba, Azure and OCI:

 [Creating Infrastructure on AWS using Terraform](https://learn.hashicorp.com/tutorials/terraform/aws-build?in=terraform/aws-get-started)